-To use the Spectrum Analysis preset (assuming that Spectrum Analysis is the selected preset on the list of Application Presets and Preset action is set to Recall selected preset):
+To use the Spectrum Analysis preset (assuming the Preset action is set to Show list in the Presets tab of the Options control panel):

-- 1. Select File > More Presets > Application. - 2.
+- 1. Select Presets > Application.
+Select Spectrum Analysis and then click OK. - 2.
 Set the measurement frequency using the front-panel knob or keypad. - 3.
 Adjust the span to show the necessary detail.